 As a child one afternoon, I remembered sitting quietly in my grandmother’s living room and listening to her talk to about her family.
 For many years after her mother died when she was so young, she didn’t have very much information about her family.
-Since some of the talk was for adults only, I was sent to another room where, I admit, I eavesdropped their conversation.
+Since some of the talks were for adults only, my grandmother sent me to another room where, I admit, I eavesdropped their conversation.
 One name that came up time after time was Uncle Walter.
 This kind man, who never married, always cared for his many family members and shared his home to all who needed a place to live.

 On July 8, 1826, Walter Frink was born in Cambria, New York to Elias and Hannah (Carney) Frink.
 In 1835, his family moved to a farm in Macomb County, Michigan.
 He also consistently attended school and decided to choose farming as his occupation.